Logics-Parsing-Omni Technical Report: Appendix

 Table~\ref{tab:image_parsing_cognition_detail_results} presents detailed evaluation results on cognition Caption QA.
 The \textit{Answerable} metric quantifies caption comprehensiveness (proportion of QA pairs addressable by the caption), while \textit{Precision} reflects factual accuracy of answered questions—serving as a direct indicator of hallucination control.
 Logics Parsing Omni achieves leading performance across all semantic aspects in parsing-derived caption evaluation, with the highest Answerable rate and robust Precision among open-weight models, demonstrating an optimal balance between informational coverage and semantic fidelity.

-A critical observation is that parsing-derived captions from most models are significantly shorter than their direct dense captions (e.g., Gemini-3-Pro: 418 vs. 600 tokens; Qwen3-Omni-30B-A3B: 258 vs. 490 tokens), potentially introducing length-related bias in caption quality assessment.
+A critical observation is that parsing-derived captions from most models are significantly shorter than their direct dense captions (e.g., Gemini-3-Pro: 1613 vs. 571 (string length); Qwen3-Omni-30B-A3B: 1055 vs. 404), potentially introducing length-related bias in caption quality assessment.
 To ensure a fair and length-agnostic comparison, we additionally evaluate all models’ direct dense captioning capability under identical QA protocols.
-The results confirm that Logics-Parsing-Omni maintains clear leadership: its parsing-generated caption achieves a 90.36\% overall QA score—surpassing all open-weight baselines’ dense captions and approaching Gemini-3-Pro’s dense caption performance (94.15\%).
+The results confirm that Logics-Parsing-Omni maintains clear leadership: its parsing-generated caption achieves a 82.60\% overall QA score—surpassing all open-weight baselines’ dense captions.
 This demonstrates that knowledge-enhanced structured parsing inherently produces captions with superior semantic density and factual reliability, without relying on verbose generation.
 The framework effectively decouples caption quality from length, validating its robustness for high-fidelity visual cognition.

 \textbf{Limitations and Future Directions.}

 \textit{Benchmark Design.} Fig. \ref{fig:image_parisng_exps} shows 2 image parsing results from Logics-Parsing-Omni sampled from the Natural Image module of OmniParsingBench.
 Current evaluation faces two inherent constraints: (1) Localization recall for entities and text is sensitive to annotation ambiguities—such as whether closely spaced objects constitute single or multiple entities, or how fragmented/multi-line text should be segmented.
 These subjective boundaries may induce false negatives in matching-based evaluation, suggesting a need for uncertainty-aware metrics or soft-matching protocols in future benchmarks.
 (2) The framework emphasizes recall-oriented assessment but lacks explicit quantification of hallucination (i.e., spurious entity/text generation).
 Integrating precision-focused metrics and false-positive analysis will enable more holistic reliability evaluation.